summerj21/IT1000Final/Summer's Work at Mizzou.md

 </figure>
 <!-- blank line -->

-<p> Summer hopes to research climate change in the future and find ways to mitigate its effetcs such as through carbon sequestration and biosequestion.</p>
+Summer hopes to research climate change in the future and find ways to mitigate its effetcs such as through carbon sequestration and biosequestion.